 Post-its are a must – they get stuck onto the whiteboard behind me on which I also write lists, plot-routes, character relationships and reminders about what to get at the supermarket.
 Also on there is an old ‘love you, Mum’ message from one of my daughters which I am loath to rub out.
 On the walls are photographs of my family and holiday snaps to remind me of white beaches and blue seas when things are grey and miserable here.
 I also stick up photos from magazines or from the internet to remind me of my characters – an ancient photo of my mum in her twenties is how I imagined Lily, the heroine of The Last Telegram.

-Out of the window is a prolific pink-flowered fuschia bush and a tall acacia tree whose leaves are just turning yellow.
+Out of the window is a prolific pink-flowered fuschia bush and a tall acacia tree whose leaves change through a range of beautiful shades throughout spring, summer and autumn.
 I often lose myself in its colours and the motion of its branches when I am looking for inspiration.